nboneh/CLIChatApp/README.md

-# CLIChatApp
+# CLIMessageApp
-A decentralized chat application for UNIX based systems
+A decentralized message application for UNIX based systems